enginebai/Dagger2Hilt/README.md

 ```

 We have to migrate all intermediate dependencies (all the fields in constructor) to provide type in Koin and expose to Dagger via `KoinFacade`.
 Then we can provide `ComplexInjection` in Koin and expose to Dagger provider function.
 Now we can remove all provider functions from Dagger and expose fields from `KoinFacade` that injected in `ComplexInjection` constructor.

+### For ViewModel
+Once we migrate all dependencies injected from ViewModel constructor, we can provide the ViewModel in Koin and injected by Koin `viewModel()` delegation function and remove the ViewModel factory and instantiation in Android or Fragment.